craigxchen/craigxchen.github.io/reading.md

 A list of books I've read, from 2018 onwards.

 ### Currently reading:
-Notes from Undergrand - Fyodor Dostoevsky
+Plainwater - Anne Carson

 ### Prior reads: (commentary coming soon!)
 **Italicized items are recommended**
 <BR>
+- Notes from Underground - Fyodor Dostoevsky

 -*The Master and Margarita - Mikhail Bulgakov*

 - The Stranger - Albert Camus